Skip to Content

 Pancreatic cancer; Cancer - pancreas

 The pancreas is a large organ behind the stomach.
-It makes and releases enzymes into the intestines that help the body absorb food, especially fats.
+It makes and releases enzymes into the intestines that help the body digest and absorb food, especially fats.
 The pancreas also makes and releases insulin and glucagon.
-These are hormones that help the body control blood sugar level.
+These are hormones that help the body control blood sugar levels.

 There are different types of pancreatic cancers.
 The type depends on the cell the cancer develops in.
 Examples include: